 The Steps to GFCFSF

 Be Prepared!
 Read through the TACA website and pick a date to start the diet.
-Spring/Winter school breaks or summer are the best because your kids are with you 24/7 for 10 or more days straight but if there is no break coming soon, just pick a weekend and start.
+Spring/Winter school breaks or summer are the best times, because your kids are with you 24/7 for 10 or more days straight.
+If there is no break coming soon, just pick a weekend and start.
 There is no time like the present!

 Hints for Diet Success

 The first few weeks can be hard on both the child and the parents.
 The children typically have meltdowns and regress when the foods they are used to are removed and replaced with new things they are not used to.
-How long this lasts depends on a few factors – how bad their addiction to the foods is, if you replace gluten, casein or soy with foods he’s allergic to, diet sabotage, and how committed you are.
+How long this lasts depends on a few factors – how bad their addiction to the foods is, if you replace gluten, casein or soy with foods the child is also allergic to, diet sabotage, and how committed you are.

 To make it easier on the parents:

-Be committed.
+- Be committed.
 Know that research shows that 91% of ASD kids improve on the GFCFSF diet.
 The diet will only make your child healthier, and healthy is the goal after all.
-Yes, the diet can be confusing at first, but everything you will need is here on the TACA site to help you make sense of it all.
+Yes, the diet can be confusing at first, but everything you will need is on the TACA website.
 And remember this, YOU CAN DO IT!!!

-Do your research before you start.
-Know what he can and can’t have.
+- Do your research before you start.
+Know what your child can and can’t have.
 Learn how to read labels.

-Get a blood test for foods, IgG and IgE Foods Panel, before you begin if possible so you don’t start giving your child other foods they are allergic to.
+- Get a blood test for food sensitivities, an IgG and IGE Foods Panel, before you begin if possible to avoid substituting other foods your child is allergic to.

-Think of five of his favorite foods and find substitutes for them.
+- Think of five of your child’s favorite foods and find substitutes for them.

-Go through our recipe database and pick a few things you think you can make that your child would like and get all those ingredients.
+- Go through TACA’s recipe database and pick a few things your child will like and buy the ingredients.

-Use our menu plans to help you plan out your days.
+- Use TACA’s menu plans to help you plan out your days.

 To make it easier on your child:

-Remove all his old favorites from the house so he can’t see them.
-If he can see them, he won’t understand why he can’t have the usual and the tantrums will be worse and last longer.
+- Remove old favorites from the house.
+If your child can see them, he won’t understand why he can’t have the usual and the tantrums will be worse and last longer.

-Don’t take him with you to the grocery store for a few months if you can help it, or be prepared for a fight in the store.
+- Don’t take your child with you to the grocery store for a few months if you can help it, or be prepared for a fight in the store.

-Don’t eat his old favorites (like pizza) in front of him for a few months.
+- Don’t eat the old favorites (like pizza) in front of your child for a few months.

-School – Make sure you get the diet written into his IEP and that the school staff understands the diet.
+- School: Make sure you get the diet written into his IEP and that the school staff understands the diet.
 It’s federal law that they must follow it.
 Include in your IEP that they give you a week’s notice for all food-related events so that you can supply a substitute.
-Supply the school with GFCFSF school supplies and a list of what he can and cannot have.
+Supply the school with GFCFSF school supplies and a list of what your child can and cannot have.
 See School Supplies and Essential Handout for Aides and Teachers.

 Things that can cause failure:

-Well-meaning relatives – Some relatives don’t understand the need for the diet and don’t see what harm a little cookies and milk would do.
-Once your child is on the diet, you will see what harm it can do though.
-Days of diarrhea and crying, stomach pains, headaches and tantrums will convince you but they may not see those things if they don’t live with you.
-Explaining it in terms of a diabetes-type medical issue usually helps.
-Cookies and milk are all good, unless you are allergic to them and they make you sick, then they are like poison, and they wouldn’t knowingly want to give your child poison.
-Some relatives will think you are crazy, some may even tell you to your face!
+- Well-meaning relatives: Some relatives don’t understand the need for the diet and don’t see what harm a little cookies and milk can do.
+Once your child is on the diet, you will see the harm it can do.
+Days of diarrhea and crying, stomach pains, headaches, and tantrums will convince you, but extended family may not see the consequences if they don’t live with you.
+Framing it as a medical issue usually helps.
+Cookies and milk are all good, unless you are allergic to them and they make you sick.
+Then they are like poison, and your family wouldn’t knowingly want to give your child poison.
+Some relatives will think you are crazy, and may even tell you to your face!
 But once your child starts making improvements, you can show them that it DOES work.

-Schools – School staff can sink your diet if they don’t understand it.
-It is not optional for them to follow it, as its federal law that they must.
-Most parents merely supply ALL of the foods that the child will consume at school, taking the guess work out of the way for the staff.
-School supplies like glue, stickers, paint and playdough all need to be checked too.
+- Schools: School staff can sink your diet if they don’t understand it.
+It is not optional for them to follow it; they must, according to federal law.
+Most parents supply ALL of the foods that the child will consume at school, taking the guesswork out for the staff.
+School supplies like glue, stickers, paint and Play Doh all need to be checked too.

-Creating a carb-junkie – When most people begin the GFCFSF diet, they merely substitute GFCFSF versions of the things their child was addicted to – fries, chips, bread, yogurt, milk etc. The problem then becomes that there are no nutrients in those foods and they are all carbohydrates.
-That won’t make him healthy in the long run.
+- Creating a carb-junkie: When most people begin the GFCFSF diet, they merely substitute GFCFSF versions of the foods their child was addicted to – fries, chips, bread, yogurt, milk, etc. The problem then becomes that there are no nutrients in those foods and they are all carbohydrates.
+That won’t make your child healthy in the long run.
 Carbs also feed yeast, a recurrent problem in ASD children.
-The goal is to make your child healthy so while those foods are ok during the transition period, you should focus on reducing those foods as much as possible and introducing foods like meat and vegetables – things with nutrients.
+The goal is to make your child healthy so while those foods are OK during the transition period, you should focus on reducing them as much as possible and introducing foods like meat and vegetables – things with nutrients.

-Supplanting Calories – Giving large quantities of juice or milk substitutes, or other empty calories like potatoes can cause feeding problems.
+- Supplanting Calories: Giving large quantities of juice or milk substitutes or other empty calories like potatoes can cause feeding problems.
 The body will pull the easiest calories it finds first and then tell the brain that it doesn’t need the rest.
-What that means is that a child who is drinking a lot of juice or milk substitutes (which are VERY high in sugar,) or candy, the body will take the calories from those first and then tell the brain that it’s not hungry anymore.
-What happens then is that a child just drinks the juice and will eat very little to no food and starts losing weight.
-This can create a viscous cycle and cause a feeding disorder.
-A child should not have more than six ounces of juice, soda or milk substitute per day.
+When a child consumes lots of juice, milk substitutes (which are VERY high in sugar), or candy that child’s body will get most of its calories from those first, and then tell the brain that it’s not hungry anymore.
+Then the child eats little to no food and starts losing weight.
+This can create a vicious cycle and cause a feeding disorder.
+A child should not have more than six ounces of juice, soda, or milk substitute per day.
 Then the body will pull the calories out of the more complex foods, along with their nutrients, which is your goal!